Photo ‘Physiar’ on virtualtourist.com

 — If you’re desperate for a taste of the USA, you can pay outrageous prices of 2 euros per can of soda (ginger ale, root beer, cherry Coke, cherry 7up) or 15 euros for a box of cereal.
 A friendly warning: Soda may sit around unsold for awhile and be flat when you purchase it, and look at the expiration of items since many owners do not adhere to them.

-– There are things that never come to Greece simply because the majority of residents and store owners have no clue what it is, or nationalistic and/or not open to new things
+— There are things that never come to Greece simply because the majority of residents and store owners have no clue what it is, are nationalistic and/or not open to new things

 — There is no such thing as an American supermarket in Greece; there are only Greek supermarkets in Greece that carry American products (many manufactured in the EU).
 The rest are considered ethnic food markets or suppliers.